gayanW/blog/_posts/2017-10-11-install-windows-after-linux.markdown

 #### Reinstalling Grub in an EFI Based System

-Reinstalling Grub bootloader in a UEFI based computer is no different from installing Grub on a legacy Bios system.
+Reinstalling Grub bootloader in a UEFI based computer is no different from installing Grub on a legacy BIOS system.
 Here we also mount the EFI partition before chrooting, as we’d do with the boot partition.

-Case #2
+##### Case #2

 ~~~
 $ lsblk -f